-5.4.1 Plan zone definition
+5.4.1 Structure plan policy zoning

 For future planned development of the upazila and as well as to protect natural resources including agriculture and major water body, a strategic land use zoning plan has been prepared for the entire upazila.
-The Upazila has been divided into 11 strategic zones, these are, Agriculture, Char land, Forest, coastal afforestation, Potential Economic region, River, Circulation Network, Rural settlement, Urban core area, Urban fringe, and waterbody.
+The Upazila has been divided into 11 strategic zones, these are, Agriculture,, Char land, Forest, coastal afforestation, Potential Economic region, River, Circulation Network, Rural settlement, Urban core area, Urban fringe, and waterbody.